Energy’s Evolution - The Age of Electricity Is Here

 The Age of Electricity Is Here

-We are now entering a new phase — one defined not by a single resource but by the electrification of everything.
+We're now entering a new phase - one defined not by a single resource but by the electrification of everything.

-And it is growing fast.
+And it's growing fast.

 Explore the perfect marriage between oil & gas and renewables